jonnyweatherly/aajonusnet/texts/QNA/Q&A Of November 17, 2000.md

 all the time.
 But, they are not detoxifying properly and they are not healing properly because they are eating cooked foods.

-Q: And that was the case with Cesca because she was not even 50% on the diet.
+G: And that was the case with Cesca because she was not even 50% on the diet.

 A: Like I said: it takes 40 years.
 My estimate is according to Pottenger’s work and what I have seen so far.